telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/build-datasource-with-currying-for-a-custom-editor.md

 # Build Custom dataSource for Custom Editor

-The example below demonstrates how to create a custom dataSource based on the data in a custom editor.
+The following example demonstrates how to create a custom dataSource based on the data in a custom editor.

 ###### Example